smithblack-0/WorkflowForge/docs/UserGuide/SFCS.md

 "This will be fed [Jump] This will not"

-The model will never reach "This will not" as the TTFA will trigger immediately on seeing the end of the jump token pattern and immediately change zones.
+The model will never reach "This will not" as the TTFA will trigger immediately on seeing the end of the jump pattern and immediately change zones.

 ## Program vs Scope